Support the news

 Clarity On The Ice

-But soon Anna and Steve Aurand noticed other unusual things about Walker.
+But soon Anne and Steve Aurand noticed other unusual things about Walker.
 Everyday noises set him off.
 The sound of the microwave door opening or Velcro ripping caused him to throw a fit.
 Sometimes he wouldn't go to sleep or eat.
-Anna got a psychologist to check on Walker.
+Anne got a psychologist to check on Walker.
 Then came a diagnosis: Pervasive Development Disorder, a form of autism.

 "The person that primarily told us was very matter of fact about it, and left us with, 'You know, there’s probably not much you can do about this.
-And so you’re just gonna kinda have to live with this,'" Anna recalls.
+And so you’re just gonna kinda have to live with this,' " Anne recalls.
 "And Steve and I aren’t really 'well-you’re-just-going-to-have-to-live-with-this' kind of people."

 They responded by setting Walker up with speech, vision and occupational therapists.
 And then they stumbled on something that would be become another kind of therapy: they took 2-year-old Walker to the nearby ice hockey rink at Davenport University in Grand Rapids, Michigan.